-Compared to the rest of the San Diego market, the Bayfront region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the San Diego market, the Bayfront region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 0 listings have come on the market, which means new listings might be going fast.
+In the last 90 days, 0 listings have been listed, which means listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
 About Inf% of the listings in the Bayfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 28,680 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are approximately 2 stories.
-Most buildings in this region were built in 1989 and are Class B.
+Even though the median size is 28,680 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are close to 2 floors.
+Most buildings in this market were built in 1989 and are Class B.

 This area is fairly equally mixed residential and commercial.
-Manufacturing is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Bayfront folk.
+Manufacturing is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Bayfront occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.